 My name is Samantha Lakin and I am a PhD candidate at The Strassler Center for Holocaust and Genocide Studies, Clark University, USA.
 I am currently a Fulbright Scholar in Rwanda for the 2017-2018 academic year.
 I am most inspired by working with different people, public intellectuals, academics, and the strongpeople living and coping in the aftermath of conflict, atrocities, human rights violations, and genocide.
 My current research documents and analyzes local perspectives of memory and transitional justice in the aftermath of the 1994 genocide in Rwanda.
 I have held contracts in Lubumbashi, DRC, Burundi, Northern Uganda, Nigeria, and throughout the Great Lakes Region of Africa, although Rwanda remains my main field site.

-My research focuses on access to justice in post-conflict settings, with a specific knowledge and experience working in Rwanda and East Africa.
-My journey began as a Fulbright scholar to Switzerland, where I researched the clandestine rescue of Jewish children to Switzerland during WWII, to escape Nazi persecution.
+My research focuses on access to justice in post-conflict settings, with specific knowledge and experience working in Rwanda and the Great Lakes Region of Africa.
+My journey began as a Fulbright scholar to Switzerland in 2011-2012, where I researched the clandestine rescue of Jewish children to Switzerland during WWII, to escape Nazi persecution.
 Conducting oral history testimonies with 70 survivors of the Holocaust showed me what is possible when asking questions of past history and memory.

 I was then offered a position in Rwanda, where I supported the Genocide Archive of Rwanda, Kigali Genocide Memorial, Aegis Trust, in documentation and preservation.
 In Rwanda I discovered incredible stories of resilience, honest stories about the atrocities that occurred during the 1994 genocide, and how traditional justice mechanisms are still trying to bring the country back together.
 Therefore, my research focuses on memorial sites, spaces, and processes in Rwanda, looking at symbolic meaning for psychosocial healing for survivors.
 How do symbolic reparations and memorials help survivors reenter society and best confront their past?
 Through the interviews and conversations I conduct, a common theme arises: feeling a sense of justice is a personal thing, it is different for each Rwandan.
 However, researchers must find cross-cutting themes which can translate the perspectives of individuals and communities to government and decision-makers after understanding what they need in order to feel that justice has been achieved.